PRA Projects.

 3109 Pascagoula Street

-Formerly Monica’s Restaurant, Ramsay Taylor is converting the building that extends down Watts Avenue into four apartments, retail space facing Pascagoula Street, and an interior event space.
+Formerly Monica’s Restaurant, Ramsay Taylor converted the building that extends down Watts Avenue into four apartments, retail spaces including FISH Boutique, White Pelican and the W Salon and a private club known as The Dorsey.

 641 Delmas Avenue